timboudreau/audio_unit_rust_demo/README.md

  * Apple's Audio Unit template contains a latent race-condition, where the audio unit can be deallocated while the render thread is still inside its render block.
 This only *really* starts to show up when you support presets and try to change the active preset during audio playback.
-Logic Pro will tear down and recreate the plugin.  `RustDspPlainDemoExtensionAudioUnit.mm` shows one (not foolproof, but adequate) way to work around this, by adding an atomic spinlock that blocks deinitialization if a thread is inside the render block.
+Logic Pro will tear down and recreate the plugin while the render thread plugs merrily along.  `RustDspPlainDemoExtensionAudioUnit.mm` shows one (not foolproof, but adequate - grabbing a mutex in the render thread is not okay) way to work around this, by adding an atomic spinlock that blocks deinitialization if a thread is inside the render block (just an atomic byte and a busywait in `deallocateRenderResources()`)
  * The `os_log` crate may be tempting to use Apple's for unified logging from the Rust side of things.
 Don't.
 It assumes logged strings will not be dropped before they are synchronously logged, but - this may be specific to real-time threads - the logging may not be synchronous.
 I have submitted one patch that has been thus far been ignored, but it only solves the most common case, not all of the cases.
+It's pretty but not usable in production code.
  * If you have more than a trivial number of plugins, embrace code-generation and generate as much of the Objective C and C++ - particularly the DSP kernel and audio unit implementation - as possible.
 What I did for this, while unpretty and too domain-specific to be useful to open-source, was the following:
-  * Used the [`linkme`](https://crates.io/crates/linkme) crate, which can store arbitrary metadata you define in a custom linker section of your Rust binary - sort of *roll your own RTTI*
+  * Used the [`linkme`](https://crates.io/crates/linkme) crate, which can store arbitrary metadata you define in a custom linker section of your Rust binary - sort of *roll your own RTTI*, since Rust has none
   * Wrote some custom Rust macros that allow a "create the DSP processor" function to be annotated with things like min/default/max parameter values, names of mono-process/stereo-process/destroy/reset functions
-  * Generate metadata into that custom linker section - *only when compiled with a flag* (so it doesn't end up in the binary I ship at all)
+  * Generate metadata into that custom linker section - *only when compiled with a feature-flag* (so it doesn't end up in the binary I ship at all).
+Things that are useful to capture - I simply used a naming convention such that `gain_default` defines a default value for `gain` *and also for* `gain_whatever` unless there's a `gain_whatever_default` (this requires some care to avoid prefix collisons, but I'm not going for Turing completeness here and it's easy enough to avoid):
+    * Default/Min/Max value for each parameter
+    * Display name templates for parameters
+    * The *global namespace* C-ABI name for the destroy/process-mono/process-stereo and reset state functions
+    * If you have more than one, the type name of a C `struct` you return from processing functions (in my case, I have 4, 8 and 16 band processing result types because they embed input and output level metadata used by the UI to display levels on screen)
-  * Write a code generation app which depends on every plugin *with that flag set*, which can read it and generate the appropriate code
+  * Write a code generation app which depends on every plugin *with that flag set*, which can read it and generate the appropriate code in the various languages
  * There does exist a crate with Rust bindings that could potentially let you create pure-Rust audio-units.
  Looking at it, it appears to have missed a bunch of fundamentals - for example, it hardcodes the plugin vendor to be Apple where a cursory read of the docs will tell you that the code the author could only find one example of is the plugin identifier - those three blocks of ascii characters.
-It does not appear to be usable without extensive work.
+It does not appear to be usable without extensive patching, if at all, nice as it would be to kick Xcode to the curb.

 The fun part of writing Audio Units in Rust is that it is pretty ideally suited to DSP - both with easy use of SIMD and the fact that if you leverage const-generics, you can turn an *enormous* number of potential bugs that